EdDataScienceEES/tutorial-rayrr13/docs/index.md

 - Do not relate environmental variables to an NMDS ordination as it is only an approximate representation of the distance matrix.
 It is more relevant to relate variables to the distance matrix itself
 - NMDS can be computationally demanding for large datasets
 - As it is an iterative algorithm, each NMDS ordination or plot you generate from scratch can look slightly different.
+- If you have an extremely low stress value your data might have too many zeros.
+R usually gives you a warning message about this anyways.

 <a name="NMDSviz"></a>

 ## 3. Generate basic NMDS plots
+***
 Let's get straight into plotting our NMDS!
 We will first use the `vegan` package and `Base R` to generate some simple NMDS plots.
-More advanced NMDS plotting using `ggplot2` will be explored in <a href="#advancedNMDSviz"> section 4</a>.
+More advanced NMDS plotting using `ggplot2` will be explored in <a href="#advancedNMDSviz"> section 4</a> of this tutorial.

 Let's start by plotting the most basic of NMDS plots.
 ~~~r